Segnaly-2021/Segnaly-2021/README.md

 - 👋 My name is Aly Segnane, I'm a junior Web developer, specialized in React and C# & ML engineer.
 - 🎓 I’m certified as a Google Cloud Professional Machine learning Engineer
-- 🤔 I’m looking for a full-time role as a Web dev or ML engineer.
+- 🤔 I’m looking for a full-time role as an ML engineer.
 - 📫 How to reach me: segnaly10@gmail.com

 <!--